Forming an LLC in Georgia

 Just the agent, no formation?
 The registered agent option runs $99 a year.

 Need help with Georgia LLC formation or how the agent role works?
-Visit our FAQ page or reach out any weekday.
+The FAQ page covers the details, or write to us any weekday.